 Preheat oven to 200F/93C degrees.

 - In a food processor, coarsely chop the walnuts and almonds.
 Set aside.

-- In a small saucepan over low heat, melt the butter and the honey, whisking until combined.
+In a small saucepan over low heat, melt the butter and the honey, whisking until combined.
 Add the cocoa powder, vanilla extract, and salt.
-Whisk well until all is combined.
+Whisk well until all is fully combined.